-The following quick tips series is created for beginners and experts using Maya software.
+The following quick tips series is created for beginners and experts using Maya.

-These are quick, useful tips to help improve, refine and remind you of tools, techniques, shortcuts and principles you may have not known or forgotten about.
+These are quick useful tips to help improve and show techniques you may have not known or forgotten about.

-All videos are very short, between 30 seconds to 3 minutes.
+All videos are very short, between 1-5 minutes.

 Working with scenes that contain a lot of objects or complex geometry can be managed with layers and hiding/unhiding geometry from view.